HISTORY OF ABEJA

-The Kiblers eventually had several thousand acres of wheat as well as timberland, plus four city lots in Seattle.
-Jacob and Louisa's second son David married Miss Katherin Clodius in 1900 and built their home on this porperty, which had been deeded to David by his father.
-Between 1903 and 1907, David and Katherine built all of the buildings on this land.
-At the peak of their farming, they were tending a thousand acres of wheat from this farmstead using mule-driven combines.
+The Kiblers eventually had several thousand acres of wheat and timberland, plus four city lots in Seattle.
+Jacob and Louisa's second son, David, married Miss Katherin Clodius in 1900 and built their home on the now-Abeja property, which had been deeded to David by his father.
+Between 1903 and 1907, David and Katherin built all of the buildings on this land.
+At the peak of their farming, they were tending 1,000 acres of wheat from this farmstead using mule-driven combines.

-Since the year 2000, when Ken and Ginger took ownership of the property, numerous restoration projects have taken place.
-The Locust Suite and the Carriage House Suite were the first accommodations added to what was three.
-During the winter of 2009, a second bedroom was added to the Carriage House Suite and the Edison House was completely restored.
+Beginning in 2000, when Ken and Ginger took ownership of the property, numerous restoration projects have taken place.
+The Locust Suite and the Carriage House Suite were the first accommodations added to what had been three during the Mill Creek Inn days.
+In 2009, a second bedroom was added to the Carriage House Suite and the Edison House was completely restored.
 Meanwhile, the winery and its infrastructure went through a beautiful transformation.
-In the spring of 2011 the Hayloft Suite, located in the second story of the Small Barn, was completed.
+In the 2011, the Hayloft Suite, located in the second story of the Small Barn, was completed.
 Spring of 2012 saw the opening of the new Chicken Coop.
 All the while, the gardens were being expanded, the vineyards planted, and the grounds improved.
-Today, the splendor of the property, the hospitality, and the quality of the wines have firmly established Abeja in the Walla Walla community.

 In 2016, Daniel Wampfler and Amy Alvarez-Wampfler took the helm as the winemakers at Abeja.
 Honing their craft with a combined 30+ years of experience in winemaking and backgrounds at both Ste.
 Michelle Wine Estates and Dunham Cellars, Daniel and Amy’s love of wine, industry expertise, and passion for hospitality made them a perfect fit for the Abeja family.